 When writing your research proposal ensure that it is clearly planned and structured.
 Know when to write and when to incorporate graphics and charts to display data.
 Be prepared to incorporate feedback in your draft

-To assist your study at the University of Southampton an Introduction to research methods self-study module has been designed for students of the University undertaking masters or postgraduate study.
+To assist your study at the University of Southampton an Introduction to research methods self-study module has been designed for students of the University undertaking masters or postgraduate research study.
 It contains the following six themes:

 getting started as a researcher

 the literature review

 The module allows each of the themes to stand alone, or all six can be undertaken as an entire module.
-To gain the maximum benefit from this module it is recommended that students regularly discuss their progress through the module with their tutor.
+To gain the maximum benefit from this module it is recommended that students regularly discuss their progress through the module with their tutor or supervisor.

 Academic foundations of quantitative research - a LinkedIn learning course by Rolin Moe

 Hints on conducting a literature review - by the University of Toronto